Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 #### 2.1.2 Token & Billing System Frontend
 - [ ] Enhance the /dashboard/subscription page with the new API endpoints and integrate them
+- [ ] Add a new page for the pricing plans

 ### 2.2 Video Assembly (Backend)
 - Improve the final video assembly service with enhanced variables (depending on json2Video)